zammad/zammad-documentation/install-elasticsearch.rst

 * Elasticsearch 2.4.x to 5.5.x with mapper-attachments plugin
 * Elasticsearch 5.6.x, 6.x, 7.x with ingest-attachment plugin

+..
+Warning:: Please note that Zammad does currently support Elasticsearch up to 7.4.X.
+Newer Versions currently are incompatible.
+For more information regarding this topic, please see `Issue 2824 <https://github.com/zammad/zammad/issues/2824>`_.

 This manual uses the ``zammad run`` command which is only available if you installed Zammad from one of our package repos.
 If you're using a source code based install, simply leave that part away and just run ``rails ...`` or ``rake ...`` where ever neded.